 Are you looking to sell whisky but don’t know where to start?
 In this guide we’ll help you explore all of your options on how to sell your bottles.
-There are four main ways to sell your whisky:
+There are five main ways to sell your whisky:

 - Selling through auction